-For topstiching, an Edge Stitch Foot has a blade to align with the edge of your fabric.
+For topstitching, an Edge Stitch Foot has a blade to align with the edge of your fabric.
 This foot is also referred to as a Blind-hem Foot or an Edge-Joining Foot.
 It has a wide needle opening, allowing for needle positioning.
 It will guide your fabric along the edge of the foot and is perfect for sewing straps.

 For inserting zippers, both a Zipper Foot and a Binding Foot are useful, though not necessary to get the job done.

 If you are stitching leather or heavy vinyl, a Non-stick or Teflon Foot can be helpful, particularly when used with a Teflon or Queen Supreme Mat.

 Of all the feet listed above, if you are going to be making many bags it is worth investing in a Walking Foot.
 I have personally shopped at Sewing Parts Online and have found their pricing, shipping, and customer service excellent.